And Now It's All This...

 Compare and contrast John Lennon’s extraordinary performance at the Bigger Than Jesus press conference with those of some Australian cricketers — a group chosen completely at random — who were also being hauled over the coals by the gentlemen of the press.

-Steve Smith and David Warner blubbed in spectacular fashion after being caught cheating and, perhaps in fear of being banned and so missing out on sacks full of T20 gold, did rend their garments in striking yet demeaning fashion, begged forgiveness, and gave the cringing and the wailing and the gnashing of the teeth a right old go for good measure.
+Steve Smith and David Warner blubbed in spectacular fashion after being caught cheating and, perhaps in fear of being banned and so missing out on sacks full of T20 gold, did rend their garments in a manner both striking and demeaning, begged forgiveness, and gave the cringing and the wailing and the gnashing of the teeth a right old go for good measure.

 We turn now to Mr Lennon, and his well-documented troubles after an old UK newspaper interview was brought to the attention of America, which simply absorbed the headline in which he said the Beatles were “more popular than Jesus,” without bothering to ask anyone to read to them anything below it.